 Obtaining a Permit

-It is necessary to obtain a permit before performing ANY work on a waterway.
+It is necessary to obtain a permit before performing ANY work on a watercourse.

 Here are the documents to provide for a permit application: